Updated February 2014

 How does Myki work on V/Line?

-Myki began operating on V/Line’s so-called “commuter” services during June and July 2013.
+Myki began operating on V/Line’s so-called “commuter” services during June and July 2013 and the sale of paper tickets for those services was abandoned on Monday 24 February 2014.

-Note that the government has decided that Myki will not be introduced on what are now called “long-distance” railway services – those running beyond Geelong, Ballarat, Bendigo, Seymour and Traralgon, and Myki will not be used on V/Line buses either.
+Note, however, that the government has decided that Myki will not be introduced on what are now called “long-distance” railway services – those running beyond Geelong, Ballarat, Bendigo, Seymour and Traralgon, nor will Myki be used on any V/Line buses.
 Those services will continue to use paper tickets only.

 V/Line passengers using Myki who travel in more than two zones (and that will be most of them) need to have: